For those who are looking to build up a healthy food storage, it can be tricky to know which items to put by for a day of want and which to skip.

-- Another one from Whole New Mom is this one comparing the cost of dehydrating, freezing and canning.
+- Here’s a helpful article from Whole New Mom: comparing the cost of dehydrating, freezing and canning.

 If its just you and you’re working outside of your home and off site of your garden for your day job, you might be in a position to simply buy all the organic options.
 You might not have enough time to grow your own for the year.

 The point is get something stored and to make sure its as healthy an option as possible.
 You do what fits your circumstances best.